H-0281

 Plain Language

-Licensed psychologists and school psychologists may use AI to record or transcribe counseling or therapy sessions, but only if they obtain written, informed consent from the patient at least 24 hours before the session in which the AI recording or transcription will be used.
-This is the sole permissible clinical-adjacent use of AI under the statute.
-Consent must be both written and informed — verbal consent is insufficient, and the 24-hour advance requirement means same-day consent is not compliant.
+Licensed psychologists and school psychologists may use AI to record or transcribe counseling or therapy sessions, but only if they first obtain written, informed consent from the patient at least 24 hours before the session.
+Consent cannot be obtained at the time of the session — the 24-hour advance requirement is a hard rule.
+The bill does not specify what 'informed consent' must include, whether consent is revocable, or whether services may be denied for refusal to consent.

 Statutory Text